-Allowing for all members to remain in their existing scheme as at 1 April 2015 would lead to an increase in the Police Pension Scheme liabilities.
-Scheme actuaries have estimated the potential increase in scheme liabilities for West Midlands Police to be approximately 4.4% or £337m of pension's scheme liabilities.
+Allowing for all eligible members to accrue benefits from their legacy scheme during the remedy period would lead to an increase in the Police Pension Scheme liabilities.
+Scheme actuaries originally estimated the increase in scheme liabilities for the West Midlands Police to be 4.4% or £337m of pension scheme liabilities.
 This increase was reflected in the IAS 19 disclosure as a past service cost in the 2018-19 accounts.
-In 2019-20, scheme actuaries have reviewed these assumptions at a force level and have estimated a decrease in scheme liabilities.
-This decrease reflects a change in assumptions and therefore represents a gain on remeasurement and is reported in the Comprehensive Income and Expenditure Statement (CIES).
+In 2019-20, scheme actuaries reviewed these assumptions at a force level and estimated a decrease in scheme liabilities.
+In 2020-21, the impact of the McCloud judgment is included within the current service cost.

-The impact of an increase in scheme liabilities arising from the McCloud/Sargeant judgement will be measured through the pension valuation process, which determines employer and employee contribution rates.
-The next Police Pension valuation is due to be reported in 2023-24, although this timetable is subject to change.
+The impact of an increase in scheme liabilities arising from McCloud/Sargeant judgement will be measured through the pension valuation process, which determines employer and employee contribution rates.
+The next Police Pension valuation is due to be reported in 2023/24, although this timetable is subject to change.

 The impact of an increase in annual pension payments arising from McCloud/Sargeant is determined through the Police Pension Fund Regulations 2007.
-These require a police authority to maintain a police pension fund into which officer and employer contributions are paid and out of which pension payments to retired officers are made.
+These require a police authority to maintain a pension fund into which officer and employer contributions are paid and out of which pension payments to retired officers are made.
 If the police pension fund does not have sufficient funds to meet the cost of pensions in year the amount required to meet the deficit is then paid by the Secretary of State to the police authority in the form of a central government top-up grant.